ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 Note: `Sample Name` column in SraRunTable is copied to `Name` column.
 ```

+26. After saving this file, click on `Import on Excel File` button.
+Drag and drop your Samples.xlsx file and click `Load Table` button.
+Now you're ready to import sample data with save button.
+Return back to table view by clicking `Show Table Format` button.

-21. Go to collection dropdown and change its value to `Samples`.
+27. Go to collection dropdown and change its value to `Files`.
 Click `Download Last Viewed Page as Excel file` button.
 Copy and paste the data in SraRunTable into this empty sheet as follows:

 <img src="metadata_geo_images/geo_filled_files.png" width="99%">